zed-industries/zed/docs/src/languages/rust.md

     Pass --all-targets to cargo invocation
 ```

-Which would mean that every time Zed [auto]saves, a `cargo check --workspace --all-targets` command is run, checking the entire project (workspace), lib, doc, test, bin, bench and [other targets](https://doc.rust-lang.org/cargo/reference/cargo-targets.html).
+Which would mean that every time Zed saves, a `cargo check --workspace --all-targets` command is run, checking the entire project (workspace), lib, doc, test, bin, bench and [other targets](https://doc.rust-lang.org/cargo/reference/cargo-targets.html).

 While that works fine on small projects, it does not scale well.